dweathers/dweathers.github.io/TUTORING.md

 My tutoring style is to lead the student through a problem until they come up with the correct answer on their own.
 The ideal student will be self-motivated and interested to know the "why" of it all.

+Because the obvious conflict of interest I will not tutor students at Coastal Carolina.

 If you are interested please e-mail `wdweathers` at `gmail` dot `com`.